 The Fila (Wide Brimmed Hat)

 The hat worn by Eyo's is large, wide-brimmed and very colourful.
 There are different colours of hats worn by the many conclaves or groups of Eyo masquerades.
-The hat colours marks the distinction amongst the members of each conclave, and affirms the hierarchy of each group.
+The hat colours mark the distinction amongst the members of each conclave and affirm the hierarchy of each group.
 For example: